 Editorial Note: We earn a commission on partner links on Forbes Advisor.
 Commissions do not affect the opinions or ratings of our editors.

-The average fixed interest rate on a 10-year private student loan was 6.30% from June 13 to June 17.
-This is for borrowers with a credit score of 720 or higher who have prequalified in Credible.com’s student loan marketplace.
-The average interest rate on a five-year variable-rate loan was 4.43% among the same population, according to Credible.com.
+From July 4 to July 8, the average fixed interest rate on a 10-year private student loan was 6.38% for borrowers with a credit score of 720 or higher who prequalified in the student loan market from Credible.com.
+On a five-year variable-rate loan, the average interest rate was 3.96% among the same population, according to Credible.com.

 Related: Best Private Student Loans